 As I listened to Rabbi Holtzblatt chant the 23rd Psalm, Adonai Roi — a traditional Jewish song of mourning — in Hebrew and English, I marveled at the wonder of our country.
-A place where the right to practice your own religion was at the heart of people who came early to our shores.
+A place where the right to practice your religion was at the heart of people who came early to our shores.
 How beautiful that we could honor this amazing force of nature, Ruth Bader Ginsberg, with her Jewish traditions, even though that very religion, was one of the stumbling blocks when she went to find a job.
-How sad that that was the truth.

 We may push and pull when it comes to religion and diversity in this country, but I hope this moment of clarity, in honoring a remarkable woman, helps us remember how important it is to respect every individual’s beliefs, whether we share them, or not.
 It’s our diversity that makes us strong, whether it comes to religion, nationality, race, or sexual preference.